-- 6.1.
-All members of staff will receive training on an annual basis on the signs of cyberbullying, in order to identify pupils who may be experiencing issues and intervene effectively. - 6.2.
+- 6.2.
 Staff will be alert to the following signs that may indicate a pupil is being cyberbullied: - Becoming withdrawn or shy - Showing signs of depression - Becoming extremely moody or agitated - Becoming anxious or overly stressed - Displaying signs of aggressive behaviour - Avoiding use of the computer - Changing eating and/or sleeping habits - Avoiding participating in activities they once enjoyed - Engaging in self-harm, or threatening/attempting suicide - Changing their group of friends suddenly - 6.3.
-Staff will also be alert to the following signs which may indicate that a pupil is cyberbullying others: - Avoiding using the computer or turning off the screen when someone is near - Appearing nervous when using the computer or mobile phone - Acting in a secretive manner when using the computer or mobile phone - Spending excessive amounts of time on the computer or mobile phone

-Becoming upset or angry when the computer or mobile phone is taken away
+Staff will also be alert to the following signs which may indicate that a pupil is cyberbullying others: - Avoiding using the computer or turning off the screen when someone is near - Appearing nervous when using the computer or mobile phone - Acting in a secretive manner when using the computer or mobile phone - Spending excessive amounts of time on the computer or mobile phone - Becoming upset or angry when the computer or mobile phone is taken away